Longyan Fujian, China Travel Guide

 Your Longyan journey inspires further China exploration.

 Head to Meizhou, Guangdong.
-This city is often considered the "Hakka Capital."
+This urban area is often considered the "Hakka Capital."
 A dive into Hakka heritage is possible.

 Visit Xiamen, Fujian.
 A stark contrast with its coastline, modern cityscapes, and charming Gulangyu Island.

 Explore Fuzhou, Fujian.
-Historical sites, traditional architecture, and relaxing hot springs are present.
+Historical sites, traditional architecture, and unwinding hot springs are present.

 Hakka Cultural Route: Extend your Hakka exploration.
 Connect Longyan to Meizhou and other Hakka-rich areas in Guangdong Province.